Christovis/category-theory-for-programmers-companion/docs/part1.md

 # 0 Preface

-'Category Theory for Programmers' was written as a series of blog posts that are at times very vague about the concepts that are introduced

- reading .... text was very insightful for me.
-He actually wrote his second chapter in such a way that Bartosz blog posts make more sense.

 > [[CH]](#C), Chapter 2, page 17:
 >
 > To establish a link between functional programming and category theory, we need to find a category that is applicable.
 Observe that a type in a programming language, corresponds to a set in mathematics.
 Indeed, the type `int` in C based languages, corresponds to some finite set of numbers, the type `char` to a set of letters like 'a', 'z' and '$', and the type `bool` is a set of two elements (true and false).
 This category, the category of types, turns out to be a very fruitful way to look at programming.